umutyorulmaz/self-sovereign-passport/README.md

 Second, privacy; when we asked to provide the passport, many times we give out more information than necessary to the verifier.
 For instance, in order to book a plane ticket, the vendor just needs to know if we have a valid passport and if we require a visa or not.
 However, since currently there is no other way like zero knowledge proofs we have to provide whole passport with out sensitive information written on it.

-Third, it is difficult to process a traditional paper passport online especially for serious tasks such as grant permission to pass the border.
+Third, it is difficult to process a traditional paper passport online especially for serious tasks such as visa approvals from the embassy.

 # GOALS: